ethereum/yellowpaper/README.md

 cd yellowpaper
 ./build.sh
 ```
 This will create a PDF version of the Yellow Paper.
-Following buidling, you can also use standard `pdflatex` tools like http://latex.informatik.uni-halle.de/latex-online/latex.php for compiling/preview.
+Following building, you can also use standard `pdflatex` tools like http://latex.informatik.uni-halle.de/latex-online/latex.php for compiling/preview.